After waves of virus deaths, care homes face legal reckoning

 “Unlike these families, I was lucky enough to be able to accompany him to the end, give him a final kiss, say a final goodbye.
 They didn’t get that, and it can never be given back to them,” he says.
 “That’s why I am fighting.”

-Her grandmother, Hermine Bideaux, was rushed to the hospital 11 days later, after her worried granddaughter asked a family friend who is a doctor to visit her.
-He found her barely conscious, feverish and severely dehydrated.
-Diagnosed in the hospital with COVID-19, she died April 4.
+Her grandmother, Hermine Bideaux, was rushed to the hospital 11 days later, after her worried granddaughter asked a family friend who is a doctor to be allowed to visit her.
+The doctor said he found the 96-year-old in a desperate state -- barely conscious, feverish and severely dehydrated.
+Diagnosed in the hospital with COVID-19, she clung on for three days before dying April 4.

 Signaling that the accusations warrant looking into, Paris-region prosecutors have accepted both complaints and five others like them and turned them over to police investigators.